lsrcz/leanette-popl22-artifact/README.md

+This is a repo adapted from https://github.com/uw-unsat/leanette-popl22-artifact for the evaluation of grisette.

 # "A formal foundation for symbolic evaluation with merging" Artifact

 This is the artifact for the POPL 2022 paper "A formal foundation for symbolic evaluation with merging".